ScaledAgileDevOps/SADMF/content/Principles/_index.md

 ## Psychological Safety

-When we need to help resources have the opportunity to find positions with other organizations we will use HRaaS (Human Resources as a Service) where individual performance data and automation are used to provide them that opportunity.
+When we need to help resources have the opportunity to find positions with other organizations, we will use HRaaS (Human Resources as a Service).
+This uses individual performance data and automation to provide them with that opportunity.
 This allows us to avoid stress.

 ## Systems Thinking